tjhart/broccoli-couchdb-versioning/README.md

 ## TODO

-* Change behavior when run in production.
-Document revisions get out of sync between environments, so force a prod update
 * Determine when a document has been deleted, and remove it from the other store
 * Synchronize other documents too, not just design documents
 * Implement full two way synchronization and conflict management